 maintaining a moment-by-moment awareness of our thoughts, feelings, bodily sensations, and surrounding environment, through a gentle, nurturing lens.

 It is important to note the “gentle, nurturing lens.”
 Often times, we have a very judgmental and harsh lens towards ourselves.
 As most people know, we are our own worst critic.
 The way I think about this is by treating yourself how you would treat a friend- with love, respect, and acceptance.
 Now let’s address something, while I do believe it is good to be ambitious with many goals, I believe it is not okay to be hard on yourself!
 Your goal should be progress, NOT perfection!!
 Any step you make towards your goals is a step in the right direction- Forward.Thoughts and feelings are also included and should not be forgotten.
 Our minds are a complex network that works very hard, and part of its processes are thoughts.
 However you interpret your thoughts, as an inside voice, floating words, etc., our thoughts come from within from somewhere.
 Because they come from within, they can be changed just by nipping negative thoughts in the bud and replacing them with gentle, positive thoughts.
 I am a chronic overthinker, and one of the best techniques I have for overplaying negative thoughts is “I won’t care about this tomorrow, this weekend, or 5 years from now.
 So why do I care now?”
 It usually takes a moment to get myself to snap out of the negativity, but once those thoughts are gone, they’re GONE!
-We can’t talk about thoughts with talking about those pesky feelings.
+We can’t talk about thoughts without talking about those pesky feelings.
 Both work hand-in-hand and can either be the very best, or absolutely the worst.
 Positive thoughts are great because they cause potent chemicals like dopamine to be released into the body that causes that great feeling we all know.
 Obviously, the same thing happens when we experience negative thoughts, and those chemicals are far more powerful, in my opinion.
 That’s why is it crucial to understand your feelings and thoughts, accept them and shift towards more positive ones

 How do you practice Mindfulness day-to-day?